 New Orleans Film Festival 2020

 Clint Bowie is the Artistic Director of the New Orleans Film Society, where he manages the curation of the organization’s year-round programming.
-He also works closely with the organization’s artist development programs, including the Southern Producers Lab, Emerging Voices Mentorship Program, and the newly launched Southern Filmmaker Travel Fund.
-He has served on review committees for ITVS, Creative Capital, NEA, FilmNorth, and Latino Public Broadcasting, and has sat on juries and panels at festivals including Atlanta, Cleveland, Denver, Palm Springs ShortsFest, Florida, CAAMFest, RiverRun, Champs-Elysées, and others.
-He was on the board of directors for the Film Festival Alliance for four years and is currently an Advisory Board member for the Overlook Film Festival.
-He previously worked as a print journalist at publications across the country and is a graduate of the University of Chicago.
+He has served on review committees for ITVS, Creative Capital, NEA, FilmNorth, and Latino Public Broadcasting, and has spoken on panels organized by Sundance Institute, Firelight Media, Center for Asian American Media, Palm Springs International ShortFest, ArtHouse Convergence, and others.
+He has served on the board of directors for the Film Festival Alliance and Advisory Board for the Overlook Film Festival.
+He previously worked as a print journalist at publications across the country.

 Rachel Lin Weaver is an interdisciplinary media artist working in video, experimental documentary, sound, installation, and performance.
 Her projects explore personal and cultural memory, resilience in the face of adversity, landscapes and people in flux, and ecological systems.
 She is influenced by her upbringing in wilderness areas and rural communities in poverty, and finds many useful metaphors in the natural world.
 Weaver’s projects have been shown in many cities in the US as well as at exhibitions in nearly 30 countries since 2010.
 Her work is held in numerous private and public collections.
 In addition to her art practice, Weaver is an active documentary filmmaker.
 Her research is centered on creative decolonization and fighting for inclusivity, and she actively collaborates with indigenous communities.
 Weaver is currently Assistant Professor/Chair of Creative Technologies at the School of Visual Art at Virginia Tech and is also the curator of Cinema Reset, the new media program of the New Orleans Film Festival.